micmejia/bible-dump/NKJV/Leviticus/Lev 25.md

 For they _are_ My servants, whom I brought out of the land of Egypt; they shall not be sold as slaves.

 ###### 43
-You shall not rule over him with [^c]rigor, but you shall fear your God.
+You shall not rule over him with rigor, but you shall fear your God.

 ###### 44
 And as for your male and female slaves whom you may have--from the nations that are around you, from them you may buy male and female slaves.